 Day 3 — Sacred Valley of the Inca

 Begin your three-day journey through the Sacred Valley of the Inca.
 In Awanacancha, learn about the history of llamas and other camelids that call this region home.
 Test your bargaining skills in the colorful stalls of Pisac's famous market and visit the studio of an artist who uses ancient Peruvian ceramic techniques.
 Continue to Inkaterra Hacienda Urubamba, a Unique Lodge of the World perched on the emerald slopes of the Sacred Valley.
-This evening, join the lodge bartender in the hacienda's cozy lounge for an exclusive lesson on how to make the perfect pisco sour, Peru's national drink.
+This evening, join a naturalist in the lodge's on-site Chicha House for a hands-on lesson in brewing, chicha de jora, a popular local drink.
 Inkaterra Hacienda Urubamba (B, L)

 Days 4 & 5 — Sacred Valley of the Inca